seneca86/lesson_8/.lesson/instructions.md

 ## Add or change keys

 Adding a key or chaning a key in a dictionary has the same syntax.
-This is a consequence of keys in a dictionary being unique. ```python
+This is a consequence of keys in a dictionary being unique.
 ```python
 songs = {
     'elvis': 'such a night',